Advice for Travellers

 Missing persons abroad explains what practical help our consular staff can offer you, what you may wish to do yourself, and where you can go for additional help when a relative or friend goes missing abroad.

-Rape and sexual assault overseas While most visits abroad are trouble-free, we are becoming more aware of people being sexually assaulted whilst they are overseas.
+Rape and sexual assault abroad While most visits abroad are trouble-free, we are becoming more aware of people being sexually assaulted whilst they are overseas.
 This leaflet provides advice if you think you have been raped, sexually assaulted or drugged and for when you are returning home.

 Victims of crime abroad explains what we can do for you and what you may need to do for yourself.